satellitecomponent/Neurite/README.md

 ... the current Neural API documentation will display in your call history for the function calling panel as well as in your browser console.

 There will be more information on this soon.
-This is a new feature in its initial release.
+This is a new feature in initial release.

 ## `Local Ai`